The animal

 The stingray

-Aware of the vulnerability of this species, the Ross'Wild fund actively supports preservation actions, in partnership with the French association Ailerons, to ensure its protection and safeguard the marine balance.
+Aware of the vulnerability of this species, the Ross'Wild fund actively supports preservation actions, in partnership with the French association AILERONS, to ensure its protection and safeguard the marine balance.

 Running the ELASMED network